 Quick Guide to Finding the Best Hair Dryer for Your Hair Type

-Below is GroomNStyle’s list of the top 5 best blow dryers on the market – these will blow you away…
+Below is Groom+Style’s list of the top 5 best blow dryers on the market – these will blow you away…

 1. Velecta Paramount X:Q Onyx Blow Dryer

 When you want your hair to look like you just visited a stylist, you need the type of tool a stylist would use.
 Unfortunately, that is going to be expensive!
-The Velecta Paramount X:Q will set you back approximately $240.
-For that price, you should expect to get a blow dryer with all the bells and whistles, which is exactly what this unit has!
+The Velecta Paramount X:Q is the most expensive hair dryer on our list.
+You should, therefore, expect to get a blow dryer with all the bells and whistles, which is exactly what this unit has!